orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

 - `Orbeon-Created`
     - millisecond-resolution ISO format date/time with the data's created data
     - for example: `2024-07-17T21:52:11.611Z`
+    - this is used by
+        - the zip export API
+        - to pass `Orbeon-Created-Existing` in `PUT` and `DELETE` requests
 - `Orbeon-Last-Modified`
     - millisecond-resolution ISO format date/time with the data's last modification date
     - for example: `2024-07-17T21:52:11.611Z`
+    - this is used by
+        - the zip export API
+        - the purge API
 - `Content-Type`
     - `application/xml` for form data and form definitions, optional otherwise
 - `Content-Range`